 The approach draws on Alexander's hands-on experience running and calibrating architecture interviews in Russian Big Tech.

-Long-term preparation is not about memorizing a few polished answers.
-It is about building durable engineering judgment so system design interviews stop feeling like a grab bag of random topics and start looking like a structured conversation about constraints, decisions, and trade-offs.
+A few polished answers fall apart on the first follow-up question.
+Long-term preparation gives you something else — durable engineering judgment, so system design interviews stop feeling like a grab bag of random topics and become a coherent conversation about decisions, constraints, and trade-offs.

 Key idea

-This chapter follows the same seven steps used in architecture interviews and maps each step to three things: what you should understand, how to practice it, and which resources create durable progress over months rather than days.
+This chapter walks the same seven steps used in architecture interviews and, for each one, answers three questions: what you should understand, how to practice it, and which resources hold up rather than wash out by the next interview season.

 Step 1: Requirement clarification

-The first habit to build is resisting the urge to jump into architecture too early.
+Jumping into architecture before the problem is clear is the most common mistake on the round, and unlearning it takes time.
 Strong candidates begin by clarifying the goal of the system, the key user scenarios, the constraints, and what can be deliberately left out of scope for the current discussion.

 What you need to practice